What is a Retrospective?

 Importance of Retrospectives

 Retrospective meetings hold significant importance in agile methodologies due to their role in driving continuous improvement, fostering team collaboration, and promoting learning and growth.
-Let's explore why retrospectives are essential for agile teams:
+Let's explore why retrospective meeting tool are essential for agile teams:

 1. Driving Continuous Improvement